solidi/writing/11-the-meta-skills-of-a-software-engineer.md

 My answer was simple enough.

-> *Me: Locate these books, set the environment, and work through by showing examples.
+> *Locate these books, set the environment, and work through by offering examples.
 Set the expectation of learning and practicing these meta skills while delivering value to business.
 Why?
 Complexity.
-Practicing is the best investment of learning the skill of balancing complexity that I know of, resulting in engineers who are confident over time.*
+Practicing is the best investment of learning the skill of balancing complexity, resulting in engineers who are confident over time.*

 My mentoring focuses on these books and these particular skills.
-But it made me realize there are few out there that invest heavily in the meta, apart from doing the work.
+The practice made me realize there are few who invest heavily in the meta, apart from doing the work.
 The vocabulary of the meta is something I have an interest in.
 My writings on [problem decomposition](https://medium.com/hackernoon/no-description-provided-8d9e0f3a3abb) (correctness) and [organization](https://medium.com/hackernoon/the-decision-hypothesis-aa512e0113) (pattern recognition) were difficult to see when in the heat of delivery.

 At about the time I wrote this brief on these skills, I received a book recommendation.
 A professor at Stanford has been teaching a course on the meta.
 His study resulted in an edition of his course findings.
-I was shocked when I found out that he has the same gripe as me.
-I purchased the book and devoured it from chapter thirteen, [A Philosophy Of System Design](https://twitter.com/JohnOusterhout/status/989260683836506112).
+I found out that he has the same gripe as me.
+I purchased the book and devoured it from chapter thirteen, [*A Philosophy Of System Design*](https://twitter.com/JohnOusterhout/status/989260683836506112).

 > *Engineers tend to be very detail oriented.
 We love details and are good at managing lots of them; this is essential for being a good engineer.
 But, great software designers can also step back from the details and think about a system at a higher level.*

-> *- John Ousterhout***
+> - John Ousterhout**

 ## Conclusion

-In my opinion, correctness and pattern recognition are skills*** that software engineers understand and do well at.
+In my opinion, correctness and pattern recognition are skills*** that software engineers do well at.
 The result is *higher quality software*.
 All other unique skills, if there are others to categorize, stem from these concepts.

 I invite others to share examples of meta-skills they have practiced over time.

 Fundamentally, correctness and pattern recognition have tie-ins to outcomes of complexity (also known as cognitive load).
-There needs to be a way to balance both intelligently so that we mitigate complexity.
-In essence, this is why these skills are, in my opinion, the distillation of what we do.
+Programmers balance both so that they mitigate complexity.
+In essence, this is why these skills are the distillation of what they do.

 ---